Clinical Pastoral Education

 To develop the ability to work as a pastoral member of an interdisciplinary team.

-To develop the capacity to utilize one's pastoral perspective and competence in a variety of functions such as preaching, teaching, and administration as well as pastoral care and counseling.
+To develop the capacity to utilize one's pastoral perspective and competence in a variety of functions, such as preaching, teaching, and administration, as well as pastoral care and counseling.

-To become aware of how one's attitudes values, and assumptions affect one's ministry.
+To become aware of how one's attitudes, values, and assumptions affect one's ministry.

 To understand the theological issues arising from experience, and to utilize theology and behavioral science to understand the human condition.